markusrothe/markusrothe.github.io/_posts/2019-03-04-FIRE-1-Setting-up-a-CMake-project.md

 ---
-layout: dark-post
+layout: single
-title:  "(FIRE-1) Setting up a CMake project"
+title:  "Setting up a CMake project"
 tags: [programming, FIRE, CMake, cpp]
 modified: 2019-03-04
-categories: [FIRE]
+categories: "FIRE"
 excerpt_separator: <!-- more -->
+classes: wide
+toc: true
 ---

 Welcome to the first of a series of posts about my current spare time project: The **FIRE** rendering engine.